 Main Menu Using the onboard web agent, you can define system parameters, manage and control the switch, and all its ports, or monitor network conditions.
-All the features are available through the web interface main menu.
+The following table briefly describes the selections available from this program.

-Figure 3: Main Menu
+Table 4: Switch Main Menu